 Keep in Mind:

 If you also are looking for a dental insurance plan that covers implants, be aware that many of the plans out on the market today will not cover this.
-We made sure to contract with a carrier that did cover this important area, as many people over the years have inquired specifically about this area of dental care.
+We made sure to contract with a carrier that did cover this important area, as many people over the years have inquired specifically about this segment of dental care.

 One area of caution to be on the lookout for is dental discount plans.
 These are not the same as dental insurance, and operate more like price clubs.
 Basically, you would pay a fee, and get access to certain discounted rates at very select dentists.
 There is no payout from the discount plan company to your dental provider.
 We hear this a lot locally in San Antonio, Texas, where these dental discount plan’s send offers in the mail and it may seem like a good deal at first, but many do not realize that they are not insurance coverage they are buying.

 Did You Know?: In the short humorous video below, you will see the character Homer Simpson from the famed show “The Simpsons”, be informed by his employer that he is losing his dental plan.
 Mr. Simpson soon is reminded by a familiar voice that his daughter needs braces soon and without dental insurance coverage, it could be very costly.
-In fact, the average cost of braces in 2017 runs from $5,000 to $6,000 nationwide, so whether you are in San Antonio, Texas or Seattle, Washington, be sure to compare what your local dentist charges if you do not have coverage.
+In fact, the average cost of braces in 2017 ran from $5,000 to $6,000 nationwide, so whether you are in San Antonio, Texas or Seattle, Washington, be sure to compare what your local dentist charges if you do not have coverage.
 When looking at dental insurance plans, it is crucial to look at the outline of coverage, which will tell you exactly what all is covered, and if braces or other orthodontic care is at the top of your “must have” list, be sure it is listed as being covered in the plan.
 You do not want any surprises later on when you may need something done, and it is not covered.

 The Harrin Group offers free, comparative quotes on dental insurance from multiple insurance carriers so you can get the best possible rate.